-The Title I school is subjected to ongoing monitoring by the FPCO and/or the Federal Programs Manager throughout the school year.
-The FPCO and/or the Federal Programs Manager will monitor the school on-site at least once per year to ensure compliance with Title I guidelines.
-Feedback will be provided to the Deputy Superintendent and Principals via checklists and descriptive information.
+The Title I school is subjected to ongoing monitoring by the Federal Programs Manager throughout the school year.
+The Federal Programs Manager will monitor the school on-site at least once per year to ensure compliance with Title I guidelines.
+Feedback will be provided to the deputy superintendent/principal via checklists and descriptive information.
 In addition, emails, staff meetings, and phone conversations occur throughout the year as a means of providing ongoing monitoring and communication with the Title I school.